Jansa, disconnected | BALKAN BLOG

 Similar criticisms were made during the video discussion on March 26, to which the DRFMG invited Jansa, Culture Minister Vasko Simoniti, human rights ombudsman Peter Svetina, supreme state prosecutor Mirjam Kline and representatives of media and civil society.

 Starting out, Barbara Strukelj, editor-in-chief of the STA, said that Slovenia is not honouring its obligation to finance the STA, even though agency is performing its public service duty.
 “STA has not received a single euro in 2021 for the performance of public service, which is almost half of the agency’s total revenue.
-STA and its directors are also the subject of targeted discreditation especially on social media with allegation of lying or manipulating even when we are simply reporting on events or statements critical of the government,” Strukelj told MEPs.
+STA and its directors are also the subject of targeted discreditation especially on social media with allegations of lying or manipulating even when we are simply reporting on events or statements critical of the government,” Strukelj told MEPs.

 Natasa Pirc Musar, a lawyer specialising in media law, also criticised the government and said the curbs on media freedom are just part of the problem.